FinalForms Security, Data Privacy, and Compliance

 - Client information is never stored physically without consent from a client administrator.

-As mentioned before, we host our infrastructure on Amazon Web Services (AWS).
-Amazon is widely considered to be the leader for infrastructure as a service (IaaS) providers.
-They are compliant with a wide range of regulations and provide granular control over your network.
+Amazon Web Services (AWS) is widely considered to be the leader for infrastructure as a service (IaaS) providers.
+They comply with a wide range of regulations and provide granular control over your network.
 Here are just a few of the many security benefits they provide:

 - Host Operating System Security: